At just over 30 minutes to make, this Skillet Lemon Chicken is a tasty, one-pan weeknight wonder. Just what you need for dinner tonight!!

 How to make Skillet Lemon Chicken

-I love this dish because it's a one-pan meal it's really easy to make, which means it's ideal for a weeknight dinner.
+I love this dish because it's a one-pan meal that's easy to make, which means it's ideal for a weeknight dinner.

 Serving Suggestions